-Maybe you're planning a semester abroad, or spending the summer in a vacation home by the beach.
+Maybe you're putting your car in storage while you take an extended vacation or spend the winter in a warmer climate.
 There are a number of reasons why you might not need to use your car for a time, and why you might consider dropping your car insurance coverage while your car's not in use.

 But is it a smart thing to do?
 Does it make sense to cancel the insurance on your car while it's in storage?

 You may realize some short-term savings by not paying a monthly insurance premium for your stored car, but there are drawbacks to canceling a policy.
 You might want to review your options for reducing your coverage instead.

 For one, canceling your coverage creates a gap in your insurance history that may put you in a high-risk category with your insurer.
 That may mean you have to pay a higher premium when you decide to reinstate your policy down the road.